Student Life at Columbia

 Is this a mentorship program?
 I am a senior and am looking for an opportunity to mentor younger students and make new friends.
 How is this program different from the Columbia Mentoring Initiative (CMI)?

-We hope to pair upperclassmen with first-years, because our fundamental goal is to connect people from different backgrounds, and this includes age and class year!
-However, we at GAP hope that you will learn as much from your ambassador pair as they will from you - the premise of your pair is an equal rather than mentor-mentee relationship.
+We hope to include both upperclass students and first-years in each ambassador group, because our fundamental goal is to connect people from different backgrounds, and this includes age and class year!
+However, we at GAP hope that this is a learning and sharing expereince for all members of the group - the premise of your ambassador group is an equal rather than mentor-mentee relationship.

 Is this a language exchange program?
 I am learning a foreign language now and would like to meet someone to practice the language.